beppemiletto/HDS-Calibration-Manual/source/_chapters/lay_HDS9_actuators.rst

 The most common fuel metering devices, notwithstanding with the type of fuel managed, for spark ignited engines are injectors.

 Fuel injectors are very quick-acting on off valves capable of being cycled (that is opened and closed) in the order of few milliseconds.
 Injectors are available in a variety of flow rates and are also divided into low impedance and high impedance injectors depending on their electrical resistance.
-Peak-and–hold (P&O) drivers can drive both low impedance and high impedance injectors while saturation drivers can drive high impedance injectors only.
+Peak-and–hold (P&H) drivers can drive both low impedance and high impedance injectors while saturation drivers can drive high impedance injectors only.

 .. note::